nice-digital/engineering/skill-framework/skills/modern-standards-approach.md

 ### What this means at NICE
 - You can competently apply modern standards
 - You can competently apply development practices
+- You follow the [GDS Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice) when building software
 - You guide others in using these

 ## Level 4 - Expert